 Most marketers have heard about the rise of interactive content.
 Interactive content includes anything that your consumers click on, swipe, or interact with.
 According to Martech Advisor, “interactive email content increases the click-to-open rate by 73% and adding videos to your email content can boost click rates up to 300%.”

 As interactive content permeates the marketing sphere, brands are jumping on the bandwagon to experiment, especially when it comes to email.
-Many of those brands are already finding that their subscribers love interactive content in email.
+Many of those brands are already finding that their subscribers love interactive content in an email.

 What is interactive content in email?

-Consumers want to be entertained
+Consumers want to be entertained.